-Description of scope of services Principal threats to independence and Safeguards applied Basis of fee Value of services delivered in the year ended 31 March 2018 £ Value of services committed but not yet delivered £ Mandatory assurance service PS Grant Certification - Housing Benefit Subsidy Return The nature of this mandatory assurance service is to provide independent assurance on each the return.
-This work is required by the PSAA.
+Description of scope of services Principal threats to independence and Safeguards applied Basis of fee Value of services delivered in the year ended 31 March 2018 £ Value of services committed but not yet delivered £

+Allowable non-audit service s

+None 0 0

+Audit-related assurance ser vices

+None 0 0

+Mandatory assurance service es

+Grant Certification - Housing Benefit Subsidy Return The nature of this mandatory assurance service is to provide independent assurance on each of the returns.
 As such we do not consider it to create any independence threats.
-Fixed Fee 7,102 7,102 Certification of the housing benefit subsidy return as required by PSAA The fee is set by PSAA.
+Fixed Fee 7,102 7.568

+Certification of the housing benefit subsidy return Required by PSAA so no independence threats identified.